 I’m not sure how to review a model.
-Mainly because your experience may be completely different than the next guys.
+Mainly because your experience may be completely different from the next guys.
 It would depend on your model experience, your dexterity and self-control (so you do not murder anyone) and your commitment to detail.
+The Bandai General Grievous Model kit is not my first Bandai kit.
 This is my second Bandai kit, the first being the Executioner Trooper.
-I plan on doing a write up of that as soon as I get some time.
+I plan on doing a write-up of that as soon as I get some time.
 For the purpose of this review, we will be discussing my experience.
 Your mileage may vary.

 Why pick this up?
-Look, it’s been 13 years.
+Look, its been 13 years.
 If someone was going to make a good Grievous figure, they would have already done it.
 I’m done holding my breath waiting for Bandai’s action figure arm, Figuarts, to get it out for purchase.
 The kit is 1:12.
-He may be tall for that but he spends most of the time hunched over.
+The Bandai General Grievous Model kit build may be tall for that but he spends most of the time hunched over.

 At first glance, the box seems to contain 15 million pieces.
 After you sort it all, it ends up being a much more manageable 7 million.